-For over twenty years I lived in denial.
+For over twenty years, I lived in denial.
 I claimed to be a Christian for most of my life, but my desire to do good would never last long.
-I would be stirred to obey the Bible but after a time the zeal would go away.
+I would be stirred to obey the Bible, but after a time the zeal would go away.
 I would be back to doing the things which brought me great shame and heartache.
 My name is Becky Simmons, and this is my story.

 Let me give you a little background of my life.
 I grew up in a home where alcohol and chaos were major factors.
 Although our family was not faithful in attending church, my mother saw to it that I attended a Christian school.
 The teachings I learned at church and school conflicted greatly with what I saw at home.
 This made growing up very difficult and led to much confusion for me.

 When I was sixteen, my family moved closer to an old childhood friend of mine.
 This friend had no limitations placed on her, and so she did as she pleased.
 I enjoyed being with her for this reason.
 I was led to the wrong friends, and these friends introduced me to many new sins.
 I was almost kicked out of school because of my behavior.
 But I did manage to graduate in 1994.

 After graduation my rebellion bloomed.
 One year later, I moved in with a friend of mine.
 From that point on I did as I pleased.
 No one could tell me what to do.
 I started smoking when I was seventeen, enjoyed drinking, and lived an immoral life.

 “At times I would feel shame and guilt.
 I wanted to be a better person, but I just could not stick with it.”

 In 1996 I moved in with a married man.
 Six years later, I was pregnant.
 I knew I wanted my life to be a better example for my child.
 So I stopped smoking and drinking in an attempt to give my baby a better start at life.
 I also tried to clean up my language and behavior.
 I thought the best way to do this was to read the Bible and say a little prayer every day.